-Always check directly with your jurisdictional OHS regulator for the exact legal interpretation, and to ask if respirators that meet a similar test standard may be safely used in your workplace sector for the type of work you are doing.
+Always check directly with your jurisdictional OHS regulator for the exact legal interpretation, and ask if respirators that meet a similar test standard may be safely used in your workplace for the type of work you are doing.

 Do I have to wear a non-medical mask at work?